telerik/kendo-ui-core/docs/controls/editors/datetimepicker/how-to/change-parse-formats-based-on-culture.md

 # Use Current Culture Default Date Format as Parse Format

-The default behavior of the Kendo UI DateTimePicker widget is to treat a value with no time part as invalid unless the corresponding format is provided in the `parseFormats` option.
+The default behavior of the DateTimePicker widget is to treat a value with no time part as invalid unless the corresponding format is provided in the `parseFormats` option.

 The following example demonstrates how to add the default short date format of the current culture to the `parseFormats` array, so that when the time portion is removed from the DateTimePicker input, the value is still parsed as a valid date.